scrtlabs/protocol/docs/source/SecretContracts.rst

 **1.** The staking mechanism adds complexity for users as it presents an extra step to the bidding process.
-However, if it is not included in this system, an address could bid an extremely high value, become the winner, and not claim the rewardâ€Šâ€”â€Šcausing the auction to stay in limbo.
+However, if it is not included in this system, an address could bid an extremely high value, become the winner and not claim the reward, causing the auction to stay in limbo.

 **2.** Since the callable function cannot access contract state in the current release of